 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including without limitation, statements regarding our business model and strategic plans and our implementation thereof; statements regarding our ability to compete in our industry; the sufficiency of our cash, cash equivalents and investments; and the plans and objectives of management for future operations and capital expenditures are forward-looking statements.
+All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including without limitation, statements regarding our business model and strategic plans, including the introduction of new brands or products, and our implementation thereof; statements regarding our expectations, beliefs, plans, objectives, prospects, assumptions, future events or expected performance, including our ability to compete in our industry; the sufficiency of our cash, cash equivalents and investments; and the plans and objectives of management for future operations and capital expenditures are forward-looking statements.

 Without limiting the generality of the foregoing, you can identify forward-looking statements because they contain words such as "may," "will," "shall," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential," "goal," "objective," "seeks," or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans, or intentions.
-Such forward-looking statements are subject to a number of known and unknown risks, uncertainties and assumptions, and actual results may differ materially from those expressed or implied in the forward-looking statements due to various factors, including, but not limited to:
+Such forward-looking statements are neither promises nor guarantees, but involve a number of known and unknown risks, uncertainties and assumptions that may cause our actual results, performance or achievements to differ materially from those expressed or implied in the forward-looking statements due to various factors, including, but not limited to:

-- · our ability to retain and grow our users and sustain their engagement with our products; - competition in the online language learning industry; - · our limited operating history; - our ability to achieve profitability; - our ability to manage our growth and operate at such scale; - the success of our investments; - our reliance on third-party platforms to store and distribute our products and collect revenue; - our reliance on third-party hosting and cloud computing providers; - our ability to compete for advertisements; - · acceptance by educational organizations of technology-based education; and - those identified in Part I, Item 2.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations", Part II, Item 1A.
-"Risk Factors" in this Quarterly Report on Form 10-Q and in Results of Operations of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 (the "Annual Report on Form 10-K").
+- our ability to retain and grow our users and sustain their engagement with our products; - · competition in the online language learning industry; - our limited operating history; - · our ability to achieve profitability; - our ability to manage our growth and operate at such scale; - · the success of our investments; - our reliance on third-party platforms to store and distribute our products and collect revenue; - our reliance on third-party hosting and cloud computing providers; - our ability to compete for advertisements; - · acceptance by educational organizations of technology-based education; - · changes in business and macroeconomic conditions; and - those identified in Part I, Item 2.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations and Part II, Item 1A.
+"Risk Factors" in this Quarterly Report on Form 10-Q, and in Part II, Item 7. ""Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "Annual Report on Form 10-K").